 Mr. Stephens co-founded and is a director of the not-for-profit organization Camp Athlete, Inc., which is an organization geared towards students to improve their academic and athletic achievements.
 He graduated from the University of Southern Indiana with a B.S. in Psychology.

 Mr. Trapp has over 30 years of cross-cultural business experience with both public and privately-owned companies in Asia, the United States and Canada, in a diverse range of industries including hospitality, finance, property, mining, software, biotech and consumer goods.
 Mr. Trapp’s experience is in operational management, administration, financial management, marketing, and regulatory compliance.
 Mr. Trapp is the Chief Executive Officer of BMI Capital International LLC, a broker-dealer, a position he has held since June of 2015.
-Mr. Trapp also serves as General Manager of SeD Development Management LLC, a subsidiary of Singapore eDevelopment Limited, a company listed on the Singapore Stock Exchange, a position he has held since September of 2015.
-In addition, Mr. Trapp presently serves on the Board of Directors of several of the subsidiaries of Singapore eDevelopment Limited, including HWH International, Inc. and Global BioLife Inc. Previously, Mr. Trapp served on the Board of Directors of Amarantus Bioscience Holdings Inc. from February of 2017 until May of 2017 and on the Board of Directors of HotApp International Inc. from December of 2014 until June of 2016.
+Mr. Trapp also served as General Manager of SeD Development Management LLC, a subsidiary of Singapore eDevelopment Limited, a company listed on the Singapore Stock Exchange, a position he held from September of 2015 until January of 2018.
+In addition, Mr. Trapp presently serves on the Board of Directors of several of the subsidiaries of Singapore eDevelopment Limited, including Biolife Sugar Inc. from April of 2018 until present, Global BioMedical Inc. from April of 2017 until present, Global BioMedical International Inc. from March of 2017 until present, and SeD Biolife International Inc. from March of 2017 until present and including HWH International Inc, Health Wealth & Happiness, Inc., and HWH Multi-Strategy Investment Inc. all from August of 2017 until present.
+Previously, Mr. Trapp served on the Board of Directors of Amarantus Bioscience Holdings Inc. from February of 2017 until May of 2017 and on the Board of Directors of HotApp International Inc. from December of 2014 until June of 2016.
 Mr. Trapp served as President and Director at Master of Real Estate LLC, a subsidiary of ZH International Holdings Ltd. (formerly Heng Fai Enterprises Limited), a company listed on the Hong Kong Stock Exchange, from August of 2014 to August of 2015 and served as Senior Vice-President with Inter-American Management LLC, a property management subsidiary of ZH International Holdings Ltd, from October of 2013 to August of 2015.
 Mr. Trapp served as a Director of eBanker USA.com, a subsidiary of ZH International Holdings Ltd, from August of 1998 to August of 2015, and served as GM and Rep Director with Hotel Plaza Miyazaki, a subsidiary of eBanker USA.com from September 2009 to May 2013.
 Mr. Trapp holds a Bachelor of Commerce degree from the University of Calgary and Bachelor of Applied Arts in Hospitality & Tourism Management from Ryerson Polytechnical Institute in Toronto, Ontario.